juev/awesome-stars/README.md

 ## C

 - [0xdea/exploits](https://github.com/0xdea/exploits) – A handy collection of my public exploits, all in one place.
+- [SoftEtherVPN/SoftEtherVPN_Stable](https://github.com/SoftEtherVPN/SoftEtherVPN_Stable) – Cross-platform multi-protocol VPN software.
+This repository is officially managed by Daiyuu Nobori, the founder of the project.
+Pull requests should be sent to the master repository at https://github.com/SoftEtherVPN/SoftEtherVPN.
 - [TryQuiet/quiet](https://github.com/TryQuiet/quiet) – A private, p2p alternative to Slack and Discord built on Tor & IPFS
 - [ValdikSS/GoodbyeDPI](https://github.com/ValdikSS/GoodbyeDPI) – GoodbyeDPI — Deep Packet Inspection circumvention utility (for Windows)
 - [backtrace-labs/verneuil](https://github.com/backtrace-labs/verneuil) – Verneuil is a VFS extension for SQLite that asynchronously replicates databases to S3-compatible blob stores.